-- 12.1 King's will only make changes to courses, or close courses after the acceptance of an offer in the limited circumstances set out below.
-Examples of "changes" include changes to the content or structure of courses, or to the location or method of teaching or assessment, or to the type of award.
-The circumstances where changes may be made or required are: - 12.1.1 Where changes are in students' overall interests, for example because of developments in teaching practice or technology, new assessment methods, or where a campus redevelopment or restructuring of King's means that teaching locations change to a different site; or - 12.1.2 Where a key member of staff is no longer available (e.g. through illness or resignation) and suitable alternative teaching or supervision arrangements cannot be provided.
-This might be where the member of staff concerned has a particular specialism which cannot be adequately covered by other members of King's staff, or by other resources (e.g. temporary staff) that King's would normally engage in such circumstances. - 12.1.3 Where a teaching location becomes unavailable for reasons outside King's control, for example because of flooding. - 12.1.4 Where regulatory or government requirements mean that changes have to be made to better ensure compliance.
-Examples of such changes might be changes to how King's is required to operate because of changes to a professional body's requirements (e.g. for medical students where the General Medical Council issues new guidance), or changes to immigration rules or other laws/regulations.
+- 11.1 King's will only make changes to programmes, or close programmes after the acceptance of an offer, in the limited circumstances set out below.
+Examples of "changes" include changes to the content or structure of a programme, or to the location or method of teaching or assessment, or to the type of award.
+The circumstances where changes may be made or required are: - 11.1.1 Where changes are in students' overall interests, for example because of developments in teaching practice or technology, new assessment methods, or where a campus redevelopment or restructuring of King's means that teaching locations change to a different site. - 11.1.2 Where a key member of staff is no longer available (e.g. through illness or resignation) and suitable alternative teaching or supervision arrangements cannot be provided.
+This might be where the member of staff concerned has a particular specialism which cannot be adequately covered by other members of King's staff, or by other resources (e.g. temporary staff) that King's would normally engage in such circumstances.

-- 12.1.5 Where King's decides for academic or operational reasons to revise the optional modules that are available on your course. - 12.2 Where changes or course closures are proposed or have to be made for the reasons outlined at paragraph 12.1 above, King's will take all reasonable steps to minimise disruption to students. - 12.3 In the case of substantial changes (for example, closing a course during a student's studies), this will include consulting with students to seek their views on the changes/proposals and any potential alternatives or steps to minimise the impact on students.
-Changes to the availability of optional modules, or changes which are to students' benefit will not normally be "substantial". - In the case of substantial changes, you will be given the option to end your contract by giving Registry Services at least two weeks' notice by email (registry services@kcl.ac.uk) or in writing if you are adversely affected by the change.
-The effect of ending your contract is that you will not incur fees for the next or subsequent academic terms and your studies with King's will terminate.
-You will remain liable for any fees incurred up to the date when your notice to us expires.
-You should consider your options carefully before terminating your contract in such circumstances.
-You may for example want to contact other institutions about whether you might be able to complete your studies with them, and to check what fee increases they might be contemplating.
-You may also want to consider other matters such as accommodation and travel costs. - 12.5 It would be exceptional for a course at King's to be closed.
-If it is ever necessary to close a course to new entrants, King's preferred approach would be to continue to teach the current students on that course until they have completed their studies.
-If exceptionally this is not possible, as part of the approach at 12.2 above, King's will explore other options with the affected students, for example by considering whether: - 12.5.1 current students' courses can be completed at another institution; or - 12.5.2 current students can be offered places on alternative courses at King's.
+- 11.1.3 Where a teaching location becomes unavailable for reasons outside King's control, for example because of flooding. - 11.1.4 Where regulatory or government requirements mean that changes have to be made to better ensure compliance.
+Examples of such changes might be changes to how King's is required to operate because of changes to a professional body's requirements (e.g. for medical students where the General Medical Council issues new guidance), or changes to immigration rules or other laws/regulations. - 11.1.5 Where King's decides for academic or operational reasons to revise the optional modules that are available on your programme. - 11.2 Where changes or programme closures are proposed or have to be made for the reasons outlined at paragraph 11.1 above, King's will take all reasonable steps to minimise disruption to students. - 11.3 In the case of minor changes (for example, changing a module from compulsory to optional), we will endeavour to keep such changes to a minimum and to keep you informed appropriately. - 11.4 In the case of substantial changes (for example, closing a programme during a student's studies), this will include consulting with students to seek their views on the changes/proposals and any potential alternatives or steps to minimise the impact on students.
+Changes to the availability of optional modules, or changes which are to students' benefit will not normally be "substantial". - 11.5 It would be exceptional for a programme at King's to be closed.
+If it is ever necessary to close a programme to new entrants, King's preferred approach would be to continue to teach the current students on that programme until they have completed their studies.
+If exceptionally this is not possible, as part of the approach at paragraph 11.2 above, King's will explore other options with the affected students, for example by considering whether: